chetanmauth/RCB-Ticket-Checker/README.md

 This project helps you stay ahead in the race to book RCB match tickets by:

 - Monitoring the official ticket page
-- Detecting "Buy Tickets" / "Buy Now" buttons
+- Detecting "Buy Tickets" buttons
 - Alerting you instantly
 - Opening the booking page in your logged-in Chrome browser